-Because fiber-optic connectors are susceptible to damage that is not immediately obvious to the naked eye, poor measurements result without the user being aware.
-Microscopic examination and return loss measurements are the best way to ensure good measurements.
-Good cleaning practices can help ensure that optimum connector performance is maintained.
-With glass-toglass interfaces, any degradation of a ferrule or the end of the fiber, any stray particles, or finger oil can have a significant effect on connector performance.
-Where many repeat connections are required, use of a connector saver or patch cable is recommended.
+Because fiber-optic connectors are susceptible to damage that is not immediately obvious to the naked eye, bad measurements can be made without the user even being aware of a connector problem.
+Although microscopic examination and return loss measurements are the best way to ensure good connections, they are not always practical.
+An awareness of potential problems, along with good cleaning practices, can ensure that optimum connector performance is maintained.
+With glass-to-glass interfaces, it is clear that any degradation of a ferrule or the end of the fiber, any stray particles, or finger oil can have a significant effect on connector performance.

-Figure 5-9 shows the end of a clean fiber-optic cable.
-The dark circle in the center of the micrograph is the fiber's 125 μm core and cladding which carries the light.
+Figure 5-8 shows the end of a clean fiber-optic cable.
+The dark circle in the center of the micrograph is the fiber's 125 $\mu m$ core and cladding which carries the light.
 The surrounding area is the soft nickel-silver ferrule.
-Figure 5-10 shows a dirty fiber end from neglect or perhaps improper cleaning.
+Figure 5-9 shows a dirty fiber end from neglect or perhaps improper cleaning.
 Material is smeared and ground into the end of the fiber causing light scattering and poor reflection.
 Not only is the precision polish lost, but this action can grind off the glass face and destroy the connector.

-Figure 5-11 shows physical damage to the glass fiber end caused by either repeated connections made without removing loose particles or using improper cleaning tools.
-When severe, the damage of one connector end can be transferred to another good connector endface that comes in contact with the damaged one.
-Periodic checks of fiber ends, and replacing connecting cables after many connections is a wise practice.
+Figure 5-10 shows physical damage to the glass fiber end caused by either repeated connections made without removing loose particles or using improper cleaning tools.
+When severe, the damage on one connector end can be transferred to another good connector that comes in contact with it.